RobinVA-UIT/robinva-uit.github.io/_posts/TechnicalBlogs/Win32API/2026-07-22-ArgvQuote.md

 1. `const std::string& Argument` and `std::string& CommandLine`: Of course we need these 'cause we are pushing the argument string to the Command Line.

-2. `bool Force`: Force the func to add quote marks wrapper
+2. `bool Force`: Force the function to add quote marks wrapper

 You would like to `Force` if:

 - Your argument string is empty `""`: Windows automatically skips this argument, which means it is not passed to the CommandLine.
 Sometimes you do not want to pass any arg, right?

 - You simply want to ensure everything is wrapped by quotation marks.
-Mayber you want to escape bad cases as much as possible, who knows how crazy an argument string can be?
+Maybe you want to escape bad cases as much as possible, who knows how crazy an argument string can be?

 ### Prerequisite